SecurityLogMiner/log-collection-documentation/PRD.md

 to the central server, their data is visible on their dashboard, streaming from the central server.

+We will make every attempt to ensure compatibility with users with disabilities as the project progresses.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>

 ---